NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetAnimationIndex(playerid)

-> Use to get the index (ID) of the player's current animation
+> Use to get the index (ID) of a player's current animation
 > * `playerid` - The ID of the player
 > * Returns the ID of the animation or `0` if the player is not connected

 #### AntiCheatGetDialog(playerid)

-> Use to get the ID of the opened dialog of the player
+> Use to get the ID of the opened dialog of a player
 > * `playerid` - The ID of the player
 > * Returns the ID of the dialog or `0` if the player is not connected

 #### AntiCheatGetMoney(playerid)

-> Use to get the amount of the player money
+> Use to get the amount of a player's money
 > * `playerid` - The ID of the player
 > * Returns the amount of money or `0` if the player is not connected

 #### AntiCheatGetEnterVehicle(playerid)

-> Use to get the ID of the vehicle, which player try to enter
+> Use to get the ID of the vehicle which a player try to enter
 > * `playerid` - The ID of the player
 > * Returns the ID of the vehicle or `0` if the player is not connected

 #### AntiCheatGetVehicleID(playerid)

-> Use to get the ID of the vehicle, in which the player sits
+> Use to get the ID of the vehicle in which a player is in
 > * `playerid` - The ID of the player
 > * Returns the ID of the vehicle or `0` if the player is not connected

 #### AntiCheatGetWeapon(playerid)

-> Use to get the player's current weapon ID
+> Use to get a player's current weapon ID
 > * `playerid` - The ID of the player
 > * Returns the ID of weapon or `0` if the player is not connected

 #### AntiCheatGetVehicleSeat(playerid)

-> Use to get the seat in the vehicle, on which the player sits
+> Use to get the seat in the vehicle on which the player is in
 > * `playerid` - The ID of the player
 > * Returns the number of the seat or `0` if the player is not connected

 #### AntiCheatGetSpecialAction(playerid)

-> Use to get the ID of the special action of the player
+> Use to get the ID of the special action of a player
 > * `playerid` - The ID of the player
 > * Returns the ID of the special action or `0` if the player is not connected

 #### AntiCheatGetLastSpecialAction(playerid)

-> Use to get the ID of the previous special action of the player
+> Use to get the ID of the previous special action of a player
 > * `playerid` - The ID of the player
 > * Returns the ID of the previous special action or `0` if the player is not connected

 #### AntiCheatGetLastShotWeapon(playerid)

-> Use to get the ID of the last weapon from which the player shot
+> Use to get the ID of the last weapon from which a player shot
 > * `playerid` - The ID of the player
 > * Returns the ID of the last weapon or `0` if the player is not connected

 #### AntiCheatGetLastPickup(playerid)

-> Use to get the ID of the last pickup, which player pick
+> Use to get the ID of the last pickup which a player picked
 > * `playerid` - The ID of the player
 > * Returns the ID of the last picked up pickup or `0` if the player is not connected

 #### AntiCheatGetLastUpdateTime(playerid)

-> Use to get the player's last update timestamp
+> Use to get a player's last update timestamp
 > * `playerid` - The ID of the player
 > * Returns the timestamp of the last update or `0` if the player is not connected

 #### AntiCheatGetLastReloadTime(playerid)

-> Use to get the player's last (weapon) reload timestamp
+> Use to get a player's last (weapon) reload timestamp
 > * `playerid` - The ID of the player
 > * Returns the timestamp of the last reload or `0` if the player is not connected

 #### AntiCheatGetLastEnteredVehTime(playerid)

-> Use to get the player's last entering vehicle attempt timestamp
+> Use to get a player's last entering vehicle attempt timestamp
 > * `playerid` - The ID of the player
 > * Returns timestamp of the last entering attempt or `0` if the player is not connected

 #### AntiCheatGetLastShotTime(playerid)

-> Use to get the player's last shot timestamp
+> Use to get a player's last shot timestamp
 > * `playerid` - The ID of the player
 > * Returns the timestamp of the last shot or `0` if the player is not connected

 #### AntiCheatGetLastSpawnTime(playerid)

-> Use to get the player's last spawn timestamp
+> Use to get a player's last spawn timestamp
 > * `playerid` - The ID of the player
 > * Returns timestamp of the last spawn or `0` if the player is not connected

 #### AntiCheatIntEnterExitsIsEnabled(playerid)

-> Use to check for enable/disable enter/exit markers in interiors for the player
+> Use to check whether enter/exit markers in interiors are enabled/disabled for a player
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if enabled or `0 (false)` if disabled

 #### AntiCheatStuntBonusIsEnabled(playerid)

-> Use to check for enable/disable stunt bonus for player
+> Use to check whether stunt bonus is enabled/disabled for a player
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if enabled or `0 (false)` if disabled

 #### AntiCheatIsInModShop(playerid)

-> Use to check: whether the player is in ModShop or not
+> Use to check whether a player is in ModShop or not
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if it is or `0 (false)` if it is not

 #### AntiCheatIsFrozen(playerid)

-> Use to check: whether the player is frozen or not
+> Use to check whether a player is frozen or not
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if frozen or `0 (false)` if not frozen

 #### AntiCheatIsDead(playerid)

-> Use to check: whether the player is dead or not
+> Use to check whether a player is dead or not
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if dead or `0 (false)` if not dead

 #### AntiCheatIsConnected(playerid)

-> Use to check: whether the player is on a server or not
+> Use to check whether a player is on a server or not
 > * `playerid` - The ID of the player
 > * Returns `1 (true)` if it is or `0 (false)` if it is not